pacificclimate/pdp-docker/README.md

 For detailed instructions on using it, see
 [Setting up docker namespace remapping](#setting-up-docker-namespace-remapping) .

-1. Configure Docker to use user namespace remapping.
+1. Docker can be configured to use user namespace remapping.
 This is done by specifying the Docker daemon parameter `userns-remap` and restarting Docker.